A Year After a Revolution: A Syrian Trip Report

 In mid-October of 2025, I arrived at The Colony with my Dutch friend Sophie.
 We had both decided to take a spontaneous flight from Istanbul, Turkey, just a few days prior.
 Between the two of us, we must have 3-4 years’ worth of backpacking experience, some of which we spent together traveling Central and South America in 2023, where we initially met.

-By sheer coincidence, our paths crossed in Istanbul, and our desire to step into a new adventure together led us to Beirut.
+By sheer coincidence, our paths crossed in Istanbul, and our desire to step into a new adventure together led us to book a spur-of-the-moment flight to Beirut, with exploration in a new country at the forefront of our minds.

-Water and electricity at the hostel were constantly cut off for hours or days at a time.
-Sophie and I quickly learned to shower whenever we had the chance.
-The Colony was in a dilapidated state, with beds, fans, and general facilities needing some serious attention, while the owners were supposedly living off the profits somewhere in Canada.
+The Colony was in a dilapidated state, with beds, fans, chairs, and lavatories needing some serious attention, while the hostel’s owners were supposedly living off the profits somewhere in Canada.

-Even for a couple of seasoned backpackers that didn’t mind getting a little dirty, The Colony left us desperate for basic amenities, including hot water and proper air circulation.
+Even for a couple of seasoned backpackers that didn’t mind getting a little dirty, The Colony left us desperate for the basic amenities of hot water and proper air circulation.

 But what it lacked in amenities, it made up for in the people it attracted.